aaronminkov/ssense-account-gen/README.md

 SSENSE account generator.
 For purchasing items on https://ssense.com

 ## Installation
-Click clone/download, unzip file, follow steps in Execution
+Click `clone or download`, unzip file, follow steps in Execution

 ## What do i need to run this?
 python, requests, bs4, random

 ## Execution (macOS)

-Open terminal
+In terminal:

 `cd "directory you saved the .zip file"`